Dynamical quantum ergodicity from energy level statistics: Dynamical quantum ergodicity and cyclic permutations

-For example, every system is always ergodic and not aperiodic in any subspace $\Eshell{1}$ consisting of a single energy level.
-For typical quantum systems, we will implicitly assume a choice of $T$ that is as large as possible while being much less than the quantum recurrence time scale.
-In general, identifying which energy subspaces of the system satisfy these properties provides an observable-independent characterization of the ergodicity of a quantum system.
+As a simple example, every system is always ergodic and not aperiodic in any subspace $\Eshell{1}$ consisting of a single energy level.
+For typical quantum systems, we will implicitly assume a choice of $T$ that is as large as possible while being much less than the quantum recurrence time scale for a generic quantum system, e.g. evolution by a (Haar) random unitary in $\Eshell{d}$.
+In general, identifying which energy subspaces $\Eshell{d}$ of the system satisfy these properties would provide an observable-independent characterization of the ergodicity of a quantum system.
+In anticipation of Sec.~\ref{sec:DFTsAreOptimal}, we emphasize that Definition \ref{def:QuantumErgodicity} is insensitive to unitary transformations of $\Eshell{d}$ (which would simply map cyclic permutations in $\Eshell{d}$ to each other), and consequently independent of any observables or measurement bases that one may consider; whether a system is ergodic or aperiodic in the above sense is then determined entirely by the unitary invariants of $\uh(t_0)$ within this subspace: the energy eigenvalues $\lbrace E_n\rbrace_{n=0}^{d-1}$.